opencog/opencog/opencog/nlp/aiml/README.md

 ```
 ;; YOU CAN DO BETTER
 (psi-get-dual-rules (List (Word "you") (Word "can") (Word "do") (Word "better")))
-(string-tokenize "you can do better")
+(string-words "you can do better")
-(string-tokenize "you are such a winner")
+(string-words "you are such a winner")
 ```
 Search for duals by hand:
 ```